Sports in Georgia (U.S. state): NASCAR

 Many observers consider Dawsonville one of the birthplaces of NASCAR because so many individuals involved in the sport were from that city.
 Notable racers from Dawsonville include Bill Elliott, Chase Elliott, Roy Hall and Lloyd Seay.
 Since 1951 Georgia tracks have hosted two to eight races in NASCAR's elite division.
 Dawsonville is home to the Georgia Racing Hall of Fame.

 College

 The state of Georgia has 29 schools competing in the National Collegiate Athletic Association (NCAA) and 13 schools in the NAIA.

 Division I

-Six Division I institutions are recognized by the NCAA.
+Seven Division I institutions are recognized by the NCAA.

-Four field football teams in the top level of college football, Division I FBS:
+Five field football teams in the top level of college football, Division I FBS: